pcafrica/advanced_programming_2023-2024/lectures/12/12-py_scicomp.md

 # Using linspace, where both end points are included.
 x = np.linspace(0, 10, 25)

+# Create an array with logarithmically spaced elements.
 x = np.logspace(0, 10, 10, base=np.e)

 x, y = np.mgrid[0:5, 0:5]  # Similar to 'meshgrid' in MATLAB.